TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 Please refer to repository for the altered data set.It contains;

 * Transaction_ID *:A unique identifier assigned to each transaction.
-Customer_ID:A unique identifier for each customer Category:The general classification of the purchased item Item_ID:A unique code assigned to each product or item.
+* Customer_ID *:A unique identifier for each customer Category:The general classification of the purchased item Item_ID:A unique code assigned to each product or item.
 Price_Per_Unit:The cost of one unit of the item purchased.
 Useful for calculating total spending and identifying pricing trends.